 - Exposure to environmental carcinogens

-“More recent research has correlated obesity with a 20% greater chance of developing pancreatic cancer, which is significant,” says Dr. XYZ .
+“More recent research has correlated obesity with a 20% greater chance of developing pancreatic cancer, which is significant,” says Dr. Rosales .

 With younger populations experiencing obesity, awareness of these symptoms across all generations is important.

 There are no easy screenings for pancreatic cancer, but for those with a strong family history of pancreatic cancer or with a known genetic syndrome that increases their risk, endoscopic ultrasounds can be performed voluntarily as a “screening” measure.

 To diagnose pancreatic cancer, an MRI, CT scan or endoscopic ultrasound are often ordered.
 “Like all other cancers, the earlier we can find it and initiate treatment, the more probable it is to achieve better outcomes for the patient,” states Dr. Rosales.

 World Pancreatic Day

 As we approach World Pancreatic Cancer Day on Nov.
 21, we’re calling our communities to feel empowered by taking their whole health into their own hands — and with our help along the way.

 Know the symptoms of pancreatic cancer and talk to your primary care doctor about any changes in your health and wellness.
 Working together, there’s hope to stand up to pancreatic cancer with earlier detection and better outcomes.

 Dr. Rosales concludes “Pancreatic cancer is known for being an aggressive disease, but we’re working on changing that with more awareness and research discoveries that may lead to more effective screening and treatment measures.”